knative/docs/docs/eventing/samples/kafka/binding/README.md

 ### Create Kubernetes Job

+1. Source code for kafka-publisher service

+   Get the source code of kafka-publisher container image from [here](https://github.com/knative/eventing-contrib/blob/master/test/test_images/kafka-publisher/main.go)

 1. Now we will use the kafka-publisher container to send events to kafka topic when the Job runs.
-You can find the source of he kafka-publisher [here](https://github.com/knative/eventing-contrib/blob/master/test/test_images/kafka-publisher/main.go)

    ```yaml
    apiVersion: batch/v1